PriscilaNetto/classDog/README.md

 # classDog
-Example using Class in Java language
+Example using Class in Java programming language